 June 01, 2018 | By Peyton Sawyer

-All business owners encounter obstacles that they need to overcome, but woman can often face substantially greater challenges than their male counterparts.
+All business owners encounter obstacles that they need to overcome, but women can often face substantially greater challenges than their male counterparts.
 Gender-based inequalities and biases are an unfortunate, but common, part of being a female in the male-dominated world of business.
-Add to that the additional stress of raising a family, maintaining a healthy work/life balance and trying to find a moment of time to yourself from time to time, and the challenge may seem unsurmountable.
+Add to that the additional stress of raising a family, maintaining a healthy work/life balance, and trying to find a moment of time to yourself from time to time, and the challenge may seem insurmountable.

-These challenges may be discouraging to some of us, but for many woman in business it fuels their ambition to not only compete with the boys, but beat them at their own game.
+These challenges may be discouraging to some of us, but for many women in business, it fuels their ambition to not only compete with the boys but beat them at their own game.
 One of the more effective ways of driving someone to become a top contender is to tell them they are not a contender at all.
-In fact, the success rate of female entrepreneurs is growing exponentially, despite the many challenges, biases and obstacles.
+In fact, the success rate of female entrepreneurs is growing exponentially, despite the many challenges, biases, and obstacles.

 Women tend to have the life skills and natural instincts needed to succeed in the world of business, especially if they have children.
-As mothers, woman learn how to delegate, negotiate, and multi-task.
-After all, they are raising a family, taking care of a home and balancing expenses, all while they are steadfastly building a career and professional network.
+As mothers, women learn how to delegate, negotiate, and multi-task.
+After all, they are raising a family, taking care of a home, and balancing expenses, all while they are steadfastly building a career and professional network.

 To strengthen your woman-owned business, take a look at some of these proven strategies that can help you overcome the gender discrimination and everyday challenges you will face in the business world.

 Always search for new ways to balance life and work.
 As women, we may have other responsibilities that are pulling us in several different directions at once, so you need to be vigilant in finding a system that works for you.
 If you are a mother or wife, you will need to achieve the balance between work and home that promotes a healthy family life without giving up the professional goals that are important to you.